zaleskiy88/filmoteka/README.md

 Filmoteka - is a web application designed to search information about movies, series and TV shows.
 You can create you account and add your movies to the watched list or to the queue list.
 It is fully responsive, so it is convenient to use on any device.
-User-friendly and easy to use
+User-friendly and easy to use.

 ## Features